GluuFederation/docs-oxd-prod/3.1.1/sources/logs/index.md

 # Logs

-Logs are written into the working directory in `oxd Server` by default.
+Logs are written into the working directory in `oxd Server` by default on windows and to `/var/log/oxd-server.log` on unix (on unix location is set inside `oxd-server/conf/log4j.xml` file).
 Custom log locations can be specified in `log4j.xml.` The file is loaded using the `log4j.configuration` system property.
 The following is an example for running the `oxd Server` with `log4j` with the file